JJgCodes/AOC/Day1/README.txt

  and so on

 From input.txt ;

+P1:
 Find the Elf carrying the most Calories.
 How many total Calories is that Elf carrying?

 Result = 75622

+P2:
+Find the top three Elves carrying the most Calories.
+How many Calories are those Elves carrying in total?
+Result = 213159